beeware/toga/docs/tutorial/tutorial-0.rst

 Running the app
 ---------------

-The app acts as a Python module, which means you need to run it in a different manner than running a regular Python script: You need to specify the :code:`-m` flag and *not* include the :code:`.py` extension for the script name.
+The app acts as a Python package--a collection of modules.
+That means you need to run it in a different manner than running a regular Python script With adjusting the hierarchy of files of your app: You need first to create a folder and give it a name which you will be use it to run your app.
+Then, in this folder put your Python script and any files or folders that you called or used it in your app.
+After that, create in this folder these files: :code:`__init__.py` and :code:`__main__.py`.
+Finally, to run your application you need to specify the :code:`-m` flag and write the name of the folder that has your Python script and the files that you created a little while ago.

+.. note:: Stand on the correct folder

+    Be sure you are out of the folder that you are created a little while ago.

-Here is the command to run for your platform from your working directory:
+Here is the command to run for your platform from your working directory, where we give the folder that we created a name similar to our Python script and of course without :code:`.py` extension:

 .. tabs::